techidaily/site-youtube-docs/source/_posts/ed-your-ultimate-guide-to-distinguishing-your-youtube-shorts-for-2024.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can now type anything and place it on the video to make it more interesting.
 If you want, you can also implement these **YouTube Shorts tips** to add subtitles or pre/post video captions without any hassle.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/H2cXnI9oOvM?si=3nz2sBB124ln-83T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 5: Adjust the Playback Speed of YouTube Shorts